mailcow/mailcow-dockerized-docs/docs/troubleshooting/debug-rspamd_memory_leaks.en.md

 ```

-Restart Rspamd: `docker-compose restart rspamd-mailcow`
+Restart Rspamd: `docker compose restart rspamd-mailcow`

 Your memory consumption will increase by a lot, it will also steadily grow, which is not related to a possible memory leak you are looking for.

-Leave the container running for a few minutes, hours or days (it should match the time you usually wait for the leak to "happen") and restart it: `docker-compose restart rspamd-mailcow`.
+Leave the container running for a few minutes, hours or days (it should match the time you usually wait for the leak to "happen") and restart it: `docker compose restart rspamd-mailcow`.

-Now enter the container by running `docker-compose exec rspamd-mailcow bash`, change the directory to /tmp and copy the asan Files to your desired location or upload them via termbin.com (`cat /tmp/rspamd-asan.* | nc termbin.com 9999`).
+Now enter the container by running `docker compose exec rspamd-mailcow bash`, change the directory to /tmp and copy the asan Files to your desired location or upload them via termbin.com (`cat /tmp/rspamd-asan.* | nc termbin.com 9999`).